anna-boser/2021-ERL-WNV-Risk/README.md

 - **ECOSTRESS** which holds the corrected **air_temperatures** and corresponding **biting_rate** and **transmission_rate** maps, created in **lst_to_air_b_tx.R**
 - **Landcover** which holds a shapefile with flattened geometries for the different landcover types of interest, created in **flatten_landcovers.R**

-Under **results** an R markdown file and corresponding html file can be found that describes the modeling approach and houses the following figures:
+Under **results** an R markdown file and corresponding html file can be found that describes the modeling approach and houses the following:
 - fig 2 - Mordecai equation plot
-- fig 6 - Tx wrt time of day (land cover type)
+- fig 3 - Maps for each time of day
-- fig 7 - maps for each time of day
+- fig S3 - mapped errors at different times of day
-- fig 8 - statistical illustration showing breakdown by land cover
-    - Different ag types vs urban
-    - Heterogeneity within urban
-    - Veg continuous vs risk
+- fig 4 - Distribution of crop types during the daytime
+- fig 5 - urban and ag diurnal time series
+- various statistical tests referenced in the manuscript